Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 So, when playing with a ball, a Golden Retriever is just expressing its predisposition to chase, retrieve and carry back things.
 It’s all a game to the Golden Retriever, and a ball works just as well as a bird.

 Most dogs have retained some form of a prey drive.
-Prey drive consists of searching, stalking, chasing, biting (hold and kill), and dissecting (eating).
+Prey drive consists of searching, stalking, chasing, biting (holding and killing), and dissecting (eating).
 Those can differ in intensity depending on the breed.

 Consider Shelties, for example.
 They are lower in the search (see, hear, smell) than a Golden Retriever but equally high in the stalk and chase and a little higher than Golden Retrievers on the bite scale.